ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-25-embarking-on-ios.md

 - earnings
 - indeed
 ---
+Learning Android has been very rewarding and after sharing my success with my professors, they had suggested I learn iOS to round out my skills.

 ##Why learn iOS?

-Learning Android has been very rewarding and after sharing my success with my professors, they had suggested I learn iOS to round out my skills.
 The biggest draw was the potential earnings from learning both languages.
 I even went ahead and did some research on job potential for both and individual.

-This is what I found:
+This is what I found based on:

-Indeed Search for Android Developer in Toronto
+* Indeed Search for Android Developer in Toronto

-Indeed Search for Android and iOS Developer in Toronto
+* Indeed Search for Android and iOS Developer in Toronto

-There was 344 jobs for Android Developer and 244 for Android and iOS as of writing this.
+There was **344** jobs for Android Developer and **244** for Android and iOS as of writing this.
 However, the pay increase seems to be higher (this is looking through just a few postings).